joey101937/JEngine/README.md

 Now that you have your assets imported, you should create a scene for the user to see. *Note the a Game object is a single scene*.
 Scenes are instances of the Game class and created with a background image, which is important because it creates the gameworld using the parameters of the given image.

-Once you have your first Scene, create the **Window** around it by instanciating a Window object using your Game object as the parameter.
+Once you have your first Scene, create the **Window** around it by calling Window.initialize(Game).
 Now call start() method on your game.
 If done correctly, you should see a window with your given background image inside.
+Initialize should only be called once at the start of the program.
+Once you have your window, call setGame(Game) to swap out different games in the window.

 Now you can create a character to go inside the world.
 I would reccomend copying the simple character from the sandbox demo, or you can make your own class that extends GameObject2.
 You just need a location for the object to be at and you should create a visual for the object so you can see it in the scene. you can use the method **setAnimationFalse(Sprite image)** to set the object to be unanimated and use the given sprite as its visual.
 Hitboxes are automatically managed for you by default.
 Once you have your character object, call **addObject(GameObject2 go)** on your world and pass in your character.
 If done correctly, you should see your character's sprite at the character's location in your gameworld. note if you picked an out of bounds coordinate, the object may have been pulled back in to the nearest in-bounds location.